pete-gordon/oricutron/ReadMe.txt

 keyboard definition and to switch to it *before* starting oricutron.

-Under macOS you can do that in the "System Preferences", "Keyboard", "Input sources".
+Under macOS you can do that in the "System Preferences", "Keyboard", "Input Sources".
 Click on the + and search for the UK or US keyboard.

 Under Ubuntu you can do that in the System menu, select Preferences, and then select Keyboard.
 In the Keyboard Preferences dialog, select the